 Listening posts provide customer feedback for insights into customer satisfaction, first call resolution, customer retention index, net promoter score, and areas to improve customer service.
 Post-call phone, interactive voice response (IVR), and email surveys are the best VoC listening posts to measure, benchmark, track, and improve a call center's customer satisfaction.

 It is helpful to use VoC structured listening posts like post-call phone, IVR, or email Csat surveys for Csat ratings, customer feedback, and VoC unstructured listening posts such as recorded calls, social media, and customer relationship management for customer feedback.
 Many studies indicate that 80 to 90% of the information a business handles is unstructured (e.g., primarily text).
-Figure 3 shows the common practices for measuring and improving a call center's customer satisfaction rate.
+Figure 3 shows the common practices for measuring and improving a call center's customer satisfaction score.

 Figure 3: VoC Structured and VoC Unstructured Data

 What is a Good Benchmark for Csat Score?

 SQM's Csat research shows the Call Center Industry average Csat (top box response) benchmark score is 78%.
 This means that 78% of customers are very satisfied with the call center's customer service.
-The call center industry standard for a good Csat rate is 75% to 84%.
+The call center industry standard for a good Csat score is 75% to 84%.
 The World-class Csat score is 85% or higher, and only 5% of call centers can achieve the World-class Csat score.

 Benchmarking Customer Satisfaction

 Call center benchmarking for Csat is a one-time study that takes 2-3 weeks to complete.
 The customer survey takes approximately 5 minutes to complete.
 Customers surveys are conducted using a post-call survey method within 1 day of the call center interaction.
 SQM benchmarks a call centers' Csat delivery against the performance of over 500 leading North American call centers.

 We use a standardized approach for measuring Csat with all call center benchmarking participants.
 Our standardized call center Csat measurement practice is considered the gold standard for measuring and benchmarking Csat consistently and accurately.